Aceistt/Flipper/README.md

 # Flipper
-This is a selection of my favorite flipper tools
+This is a selection of my favorite flipper tools and my flipper site